sujal1256/QuickNotes/Readme.md

 ### Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine :

    ```bash
    git clone https://github.com/sujal1256/QuickNotes
    ```

-2. Navigate to the project directory:
+2. Navigate to the project directory :

    ```bash
    cd QuickNotes
    ```

-3. Open the `index.html` file in your browser:
+3. Open the `index.html` file in your browser and start your live server:

    ```bash
    open index.html